Images

 Market and model

-Safety kit fitted across the range includes autonomous emergency braking, forward collision warning, rear cross-traffic warning, blind spot detection, lane departure warning, driver attention alert, front vehicle start alert, lane keeping assist, trailer sway control and a smart high beam system for the headlights.
+Safety kit fitted across the Torres line-up includes autonomous emergency braking, forward collision warning, rear cross-traffic warning, rear side warning, LDW lane departure warning, LKA lane keeping assist, driving attention alert, front vehicle start alert and rear blind spot detection.
+Plus trailer sway control, speed limit warning, safe exit warning and all the usual front, side and curtain airbags.

 + More